 Non-League London Clubs

-This is just the few I’ve actually been to:
+These are just a few I’ve actually been to:

 Dulwich Hamlet is a great little club in a rapidly-gentrifying South London area.
 They play in the National League South, at tier 6 of the pyramid, and I saw them play on Boxing Day 2019, when they returned to their home ground after a rent dispute.

 Boreham Wood are in the National League, tier 5, and play in a suburb north of London which is also kind of the Hollywood of the UK.
 It doesn’t have a walk of fame or anything, but there are some famous studios up there.
-Also the biggest MacDonalds I’ve ever even heard of.
+Also the biggest McDonalds I’ve ever even heard of.
 Here is my visit there for an FA Cup game.